thybag/quick-spot/readme.md

 Along with the standard events, quickspot will also fire the following additional events on the input it is attached to.

 * `quickspot:start` - Fired each time a quickspot search is triggered.
 * `quickspot:end` - Fired each time a quickspot search completes.
 * `quickspot:activate` - Fired whenever quickspot gets focus.
 * `quickspot:select` - Fired whenever a result in quickspot is selected
 * `quickspot:result` - Fired whenever a quickspot displays some results
 * `quickspot:noresults` - Fired whenever a quickspot search finds no results.
 * `quickspot:resultsfound` - Fired whenever a quickspot search returns results.

 A few additional options can be accessed via setting certain attributes on the search data object.
-These can either be set within callbacks, or as part of the inital data set.
+These can either be set within callbacks, or as part of the initial data set.

-* `qs_result_class` - When set, the classname stored in the value will be used on the rendered result's a element.
+* `qs_result_class` - When set, the class name stored in the attribute will be used as a class on the rendered result's anchor element.